Gaotrees/caffe-doc/Model Zoo.md

 ### GoogLeNet GPU implementation from Princeton.
 We implemented GoogLeNet using a single GPU.
 Our main contribution is an effective way to initialize the network and a trick to overcome the GPU memory constrain by accumulating gradients over two training iterations.
 * Please check [http://vision.princeton.edu/pvt/GoogLeNet/](http://vision.princeton.edu/pvt/GoogLeNet/) for more information.
 Pre-trained models on ImageNet and Places, and the training code are available for download.
+* Make sure cls2_fc2 and cls3_fc have num_output = 1000 in the prototxt.
+Otherwise, the trained model would crash on test.

 ### <a name="fcn"></a>Fully Convolutional Semantic Segmentation Models (FCN-Xs)